 How to Get Data Science and Machine Learning/AI Jobs | How to Become a Data Scientist

 In 2017 Big Data gave way to AI at the center stage of the technology hype cycle.
 The practice of data science and machine learning capabilities are increasingly being adopted across a wide range of industries and applications.
 The challenges in data analytics are now being addressed by machine learning.
-Big Data, Machine learning, AI, and Predictive Analytics have been the top buzzwords in 2017.
-We witnessed a growth in value-producing innovations around data this year.
-There were specialized applications of data, machine learning, and AI included machine intelligence, prescriptive analytics, journey sciences, behavior analytics, and IoT.
-In 2018 it’s expected to see an increased momentum to move beyond the AI hype.
-The role of the data scientist in modern businesses is accentuated by the rapid development of cutting-edge analytics tools and technologies.
-An AI and Machine Learning developer (ML) can understand the requirements of the business and the ecosystem it operates in, and design the best tools and platforms to aid in automating processes.
-So, how will be the job market for data scientists and Machine Learning /AI developers in 2018?
+Big Data, Machine learning, AI, and Predictive Analytics have been the top buzzwords.
+So, how will be the job market for data scientists and Machine Learning /AI developers in 2019 and how to get data science and machine learning jobs?

 Recommended Posts before Getting Started:

-Career Guidance: How to Get Data Science & Machine Learning/AI Jobs in 2018
+How to Get Data Science, Machine Learning & AI Jobs in 2019 (Updated)

 1. Acquire Strong Technical Skills